caseyamcl/tasktracker/README.md

 A library for tracking long-running tasks in PHP (when a simple progress bar isn't enough).

-At a Glance:
+**At a Glance**:

-* Keeps track of memory usage and a number of progress statistics during long-running tasks
+* Reports on memory usage and a number of progress statistics during long-running tasks
-* Useful for processes where a large number of small tasks are executed
+* Useful for long-running processes where a large number of small jobs are executed
-* Event-driven architecture using the Symfony Event-Dispatcher Component
+* Event-driven architecture using the [Symfony Event-Dispatcher Component](http://symfony.com/doc/current/components/event_dispatcher/introduction.html)
-  - Can report on task progress to any `EventSubscriberInterface` objects
+  - Can report on task progress to any [EventSubscriberInterface](http://symfony.com/doc/current/components/event_dispatcher/introduction.html#using-event-subscribers) objects
-* Provides built-in utilities for displaying task progress as:
+* Provides built-in utilities for reporting task progress:
   - Symfony Console Progress Bar
-  - Running Log of Task Messages
+  - Symfony Console Running Log of Task Messages
-  - Sending Task Progress to PSR-3 Compatible Loggers
+  - Sending Task Progress to [PSR-3 Compatible Loggers](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md)

 For example, you may want to display a progress bar on the console during execution of a task, but also send periodic snapshots of the state of the system to Monolog while a task is executing.
-Using a single Tracker object, you can accomplish both of these goals.
+Using a single Tracker object, you can accomplish both of these goals:

-Example:

     use Symfony\Console\Output\ConsoleOutput;
     use TaskTracker\Listener\SymfonyConsoleProgress
+    use Monolog\Logger as MonologLogger;
     use TaskTracker\Tracker;
     use TaskTracker\Tick;

-    // Setup a listener
+    // Setup listeners
+    $listeners = [
-    $listener = new SymfonyConsoleProgress(new ConsoleOutput());
+        new SymfonyConsoleProgress(new ConsoleOutput()),
+        new Psr3Logger(new MonologLogger())
+    ];

     // Setup a tracker for a job with 100 items
     $tracker = new TaskTracker(100);